Avocado toast: Origins

 Avocados are grown around the world in tropical climates, historically in Mesoamerica and Northern South America.
 The trees and fruit have been cultivated by pre-Columbian civilizations from South Central Mexico for nearly 9,000 years.

 Sliced or mashed avocado has been eaten on some sort of bread, flatbread, or tortilla (often heated or toasted) for centuries, before any documented or written history.
 In Chile, avocado on marraqueta or "pan con palta" or "tostadas con palta" is a common breakfast documented in a 1926 cookbook.

-The consumption of avocados on bread or toast has been reported in various sources from the late 19th century onward however, there has been debate over when the dish first appeared on menus.
+The consumption of avocados on bread or toast has been reported in various sources from the late 19th century onward; however, there has been debate over when the dish first appeared on menus.
 In the San Francisco Bay Area, people have been eating avocado toast since at least 1885.
 In 1915, the California Avocado Association described serving small squares of avocado toast as an appetizer.
 In an article published in The New Yorker on 1 May 1937, titled "Avocado, or the Future of Eating", the writer eats "avocado sandwich on whole wheat and a lime rickey."
 In 1962, an article in The New York Times showcased a "special" way to serve avocado as the filling of a toasted sandwich.
-According to The Washington Post, chef Bill Granger may have been the first person to put avocado toast on a modern café menu in 1993 in Sydney, although the dish is documented in Brisbane, Australia, as early as 1929.
-In 1999, food writer Nigel Slater published a recipe for an avocado "bruschetta" in The Guardian.
+According to The Washington Post, Australian self-taught cook, restaurateur and food writer Bill Granger may have been the first person to put avocado toast on a modern café menu in 1993 in Sydney, although the dish is documented in Brisbane, Australia, as early as 1929.
+In 1999, English food writer, journalist and broadcaster Nigel Slater published a recipe for an avocado "bruschetta" in The Guardian.
 The journalist and editor Lauren Oyler credited Cafe Gitane with bringing the dish to the United States in its "Instagrammable" form, as it grew as a food trend.

 Variations

-Variations include avocado on sweet potato toast, avocado and Vegemite toast, French toast with avocado and Parmesan, avocado toast fingers with soft-boiled eggs, avocado and baked beans on toast, and avocado and feta smash on toasted rye.
+Variations include avocado on sweet potato toast, avocado and Vegemite toast, French toast with avocado and Parmesan, avocado toast fingers with soft-boiled eggs, and avocado and feta smash on toasted rye bread.
 Another common variation is toast with smashed avocados, soft-boiled egg, and other toppings, often including hot sauce.